Balwinder Sandhu: Career

 He scored 68 in the first innings at Bridgetown against West Indies following an Indian collapse.
-In the next Test, his opening spell reduced West Indies to three down for one run.
+In the next Test, his opening spell reduced the West Indies to three down for one run.

 Sandhu played a significant role in the Indian team that won the 1983 World Cup.
 Batting at No.11 in the final, he put on 22 runs with Syed Kirmani during which he was hit on his head by a bouncer.
-Later he famously clean bowled Gordon Greenidge with a huge inswinger to which the batsman had shouldered arms.
-That was the third time within 3 months he bowled Greenidge.
-He further bowled the Greenidge for the fourth time in 1983 tour match between West Zone and West Indies.
-His last Test was also against West Indies later that year at Ahmedabad.
+Later, he famously clean bowled Gordon Greenidge with a huge inswinger to which the batsman had shouldered arms.
+That was the third time within 3 months he had bowled Greenidge.
+He bowled Greenidge for the fourth time in a 1983 tour match between West Zone and the West Indies.
+His last Test was also against the West Indies later that year at Ahmedabad.
 He took a single wicket in that match, which was the only that was missed by Kapil Dev who took 9 for 83 in the same innings.
 Thereafter he did little in any form of cricket.
 His 98 against Tamil Nadu was important in Bombay taking the first innings lead in the Ranji semifinal of 1984–85.

 He served as the coach of Mumbai and Punjab, and worked with the National Cricket Academy.
 In the 1990s he played club cricket in Kenya and did some coaching there.

 He was associated with the Indian Cricket League (ICL) for some time.
 He has two daughters.